-In addition to claiming for general damages, your fall at work claim may also allow you to claim for financial losses caused directly by your accident and injury.
+In addition to claiming for general damages, your fall at work claim may also allow you to claim for financial losses caused directly by your slip and fall accident and injury.
 Such losses are known as special damages.

-Examples of financial losses you may be able to claim as special damages following accidents at work may include the following:
+Examples of financial losses you may be able to claim as special damages following a slip, trip or fall accident at work may include the following:

 - Loss of earnings (both past and future losses if your injuries have prevented you from working)

 - Expenses for adjustments made to your home so it is adapted for a long-term/permanent serious injury you are suffering from due to your fall at work.

 - Personal property that was damaged or lost due to your work accident.

 To claim for any special damages, you will need evidence of the expenses or financial losses which can be linked to your slip and fall accident and injuries.
 Documents such as receipts, payslips or invoices may prove vital depending on what exactly you’re claiming for.